wavefrontHQ/opentelemetry-examples/java-example/README.md

     }
 ```
 If you are writing library instrumentation, it is recommended that you provide the users with the
 ability to inject an instance of `OpenTelemetry` into the instrumentation code.
-If this is not possible for some reason, you can fall back on using an instance from the `GlobalOpenTelemetry` class.
+If this is not possible, you can use an instance from the `GlobalOpenTelemetry` class.

 **Note**: You can’t force end-users to configure the global OpenTelemetry class.